 About

+I recently interned at Google in the P4-Based Automated Reasoning (P4-BAR) group to scale the performance of their tool by optimizing the symbolic execution pipeline.
 Prior to pursuing Ph.D., I worked at Google India (2020-21) where I worked in the Google Ads team and Microsoft India (2019-2020) where I worked in Azure Compute team.

 I graduated from Indian Institute of Technology Madras in 2019 with a Dual Degree (Bachelor’s and Master’s) in Computer Science.
 I was advised by Prof. V Krishna Nandivada.
 My final year thesis work was on Graph Coloring using GPUs.